fauzanabrar/download-compress-py/README.md

 - Upload the compressed video to Google Drive
 - Create a log file to keep track of the download and compression process
 - Download and merge all stream video in format .u3m8
+- Website UI to upload compress then download file on Google Drive

 ## Installation
 Get auth credentials for Google Drive API and YouTube API.
 You can use either OAuth 2.0 or Service Account.